MiraCosta College English Professor

 Jason spends most of his free time gardening with his family and visiting farmer’s markets to support local organic farms and foods.
 In class, he emphasizes the importance that the environment and food has in our everyday lives and how students can improve their understanding of human health.

 A large part of Jason’s life is advocating for environmental and sustainable food.
 He also loves sharing his knowledge about environmental issues and solutions as much as possible, with as many people as possible.
-One way he does this is through a gardening and environment blog called “This Edible Life” on a popular blogging site, Tumblr.
 Fun fact: at one point his wife and family had two chickens that provided fresh eggs for the family weekly.

 “I believe encouraging people to grow their own food and to become more informed about where their food comes from is a benefit to the community as a whole.”